kragen/derctuo/6-trit-variac.md

     config(20), config(10), config(20), config(10)

-I'm tired of calculating too, so I wrote code to calculate.
+I’m tired of calculating too, so I wrote code to calculate.

     spdt = lambda (a, b, c): sorted([b, a+b, b+c, a+b+c])